 You can walk along the old Sniper Alley, which is now a busy main thoroughfare out of the city with the tram line running through the middle.
 Today, only the holes in the buildings caused by mortar shells give away its gruesome past.

 In the early nineties Sarajevo was under siege.
 The siege went on for more than three years; it is the longest siege of a city in modern warfare.
 During that time the city was surrounded by Serbian forces and was completely cut off.

-The Bosnians built a tunnel to bring in food and medical supplies from outside the city and this is well worth a visit.
-The tunnel stretched for 800 metres underneath the airport.
+The Bosnians built a tunnel to bring in food and medical supplies from outside the city and this tunnel is well worth a visit.
+It stretched for 800 metres underneath what is now the airport.